Seeking ideas for different classroom desk arrangements to try with your elementary, middle, or high school students?

 For example, a teacher may set up a single learning center near the teacher’s desk for one-on-one tutoring.

-The perimeter classroom desk arrangement involves placing desks around the edge of the classroom, either facing inward or towards the walls.
+Perimeter-type classroom desk arrangements involve placing desks around the edge of the classroom, either facing inward or towards the walls.

 Facing the desks inwards leaves an open space in the middle of the classroom, a perfect spot to perform tasks and activities in which all learners need to be able to see from an equal distance.